Download the app to find the best colleges for you

 Types of Journalism

-Types of Journalism: For aspirants who wish to pursue journalism courses, Journalism is the gathering, organizing, and distribution of information through a wide variety of outlets.
-Considered an integral part of the media industry, journalism can be traced back to Rome circa 59 B.C.
-With the passing of time, the field of journalism has evolved tremendously.
-From the news coverage of a variety of areas and fields to delivery through different mediums, journalism has come a long way.
+Types of Journalism: For individuals who wish to pursue Journalism courses, Journalism is the gathering, organizing, and distribution of information through a wide variety of outlets.
+Considered an integral part of the media industry, Journalism can be traced back to Rome circa 59 B.C.
+With time, the field of Journalism has evolved tremendously.
+From the news coverage of a variety of areas and fields to delivery through different mediums, Journalism has come a long way.

 Types of Journalism in India